jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Charlotte, NC to the drop down list and created necessary CLT JSON file.
 * Updated necessary "Not eaten here yet" code to the application.
 * Added Connecticut to the drop down list and created necessary CT JSON file.
 * Added Cincinnati, OH to the drop down list and created necessary CIN JSON file.